 Engine replacement ( exchange or rebuild of complete engine )

-People who have experienced the agony of replacing an engine; will say this is the greatest challenge in any vehicle.
-Vehicles are expensive, and it can be feasible to change your engine, rather than buy a whole new vehicle.
+People who have experienced the agony of replacing an engine, say this is the greatest challenge in any vehicle.
+Vehicles are expensive, so it can be feasible to change your engine, rather than buy a whole new vehicle.

-While the cost may be from $2,000-4,000; this is only about 10-20% of the cost of buying a new vehicle.
-Repair however, is not as simple as dropping in a new engine.
-Consequently, depending on the amount of mileage; you may need to replace some of the connecting parts as well.
+So, the cost may be from $2,000-4,000.
+But, this is only about 10-20% of the cost, of buying a new vehicle.
+Repair however, is not as simple, as dropping in a new engine.
+Consequently, depending on the amount of mileage, you may need to replace, some of the connecting parts as well.

 Computer, (PCM), (TCU) or electrical problems ( wiring, sensors, modules )

-A vehicles (PCM), is basically the onboard computer; consisting of the (ECU) and the (TCU).
-So, if your vehicles brain could suddenly develop a problem.
-Furthermore, the engine and almost anything else that relies on microprocessor controls; stand a good chance of malfunctioning.
-This may include the charging system, transmission, various emission controls.
+A vehicles (PCM), is basically the onboard computer, consisting of the (ECU) and the (TCU).
+So, your vehicles brain could suddenly develop a problem.
+Then, the engine and almost anything else that relies on microprocessor controls, stand a good chance of malfunctioning.
+This may include the charging system, transmission, and various emission controls.
 Not to mention the communications it may have, with other onboard control modules.

-The more you know about your vehicle; the more likely you’ll be able to head off repair problems.
-You can detect many common vehicle problems by using your senses.
+So, the more you know about your vehicle, the more likely you’ll be able, to head off repair problems.
+You can detect many common vehicle problems, by using your senses.
 Eyeballing the area around your vehicle.
-Listening for strange noises; sensing a difference in the way your vehicle handles, or even noticing unusual odors.
+Listening for strange noises.
+And, sensing a difference in the way your vehicle handles, or even noticing unusual odors.

-So, these are just a few of the challenging vehicle problems; that automotive mechanics face each day.
-Ignoring maintenance can lead to trouble: specific parts — or an entire system — can fail.
-Neglecting even simple routine maintenance; like changing the oil or checking the coolant, can lead to problems.
-Finally, if you have any problems you can not solve, go to a automotive mechanic.
-Because, they have the knowledge and training to fix almost any problem.
+So, these are just a few of the challenging vehicle problems, that automotive mechanics face each day.
+Ignoring maintenance can lead to trouble, specific parts or an entire system ,can fail.
+Neglecting even simple routine maintenance, like changing the oil or checking the coolant, can lead to problems.
+Finally, if you have any problems you can not solve, go to an automotive mechanic.
+Because, they have the knowledge and training, to fix almost any problem.